KitKat1930/Learning-HTML/README.md

 If your radio buttons do not have a value attribute, the form data will make all the id attributes = on.
 This is not useful when you have multiple buttons.
 For convenience, you can set the button's value attribute to the same value as its id attribute.

+The fieldset element is used to group related inputs and labels together in a web form.
+Fieldset elements are block-level elements, meaning that they appear on a new line.